madhu-3/devtinder/README.md

   validate data in signup API- use helper file install bcrypt and generate password hash and store the password create login api and add validations
+Ep-10
+  Install cookie-parser
+  just send a dummy cookie to user create /profile API and check if we are able to get cookie back install jsonwebtoken
+  In login API, after email and password validation, create a JWT token and send to user read the cookie in profile API and find the logged in user.